anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 Compatibility with WordPress 2.7 and TinyMCE 3.2, minor bug fixes.

 = 3.1 =
-Compatibility with WordPress 2.6 and TinyMCE 3.1, keeps empty paragrarhs when disabling the removal of P and BR tags, the buttons for MCImageManager and MCFileManager can be arranged (if installed).
+Compatibility with WordPress 2.6 and TinyMCE 3.1, keeps empty paragraphs when disabling the removal of P and BR tags, the buttons for MCImageManager and MCFileManager can be arranged (if installed).

 = 3.0.1 =
 Compatibility with WordPress 2.5.1 and TinyMCE 3.0.7, added option to disable the removal of P and BR tags when saving and in the HTML editor (autop), added two more buttons to the HTML editor: autop and undo, fixed the removal of non-default TinyMCE buttons.